Religious Education

 The Curriculum for Religious Education

-Our Religious Education (RE) curriculum is based on the Essex Agreed Syllabus and the 2019 Statement of Entitlement published by the Church of England's Education Office.
-It enables children to learn about range of world faiths and world views with the majority of time devoted to Christianity as a global religion.
+Our Religious Education (RE) curriculum is based on the Essex Agreed Syllabus and the Statement of Entitlement for RE published by the Church of England's Education Office.
+The curriculum is designed to help children to learn about a range of world faiths and world views with majority of curricular time allocated to RE is devoted to Christianity as a global religion.
+Children receive two RE lessons per week.

 Theological lens